juaristi22/microimpute/docs/models/imputer/implement-new-model.md

-# Creating a New Imputer Model
+# Creating a new imputer model

 This document demonstrates how to create a new imputation model by extending the `Imputer` and `ImputerResults` abstract base classes in MicroImpute.

-## 1. Understanding the MicroImpute Architecture
+## Understanding the microImpute architecture

 MicroImpute uses a two-class architecture for imputation models: